-Excise duty loss is high on HMRC’s list of concerns, resulting in HMRC issuing large numbers of excise assessments and wrongdoing penalties.
-We strongly recommend that you seek legal advice as soon as you receive any correspondence regarding an assessment or penalty from HMRC, even if it is just a warning, as you may be able to prevent the matter from proceeding.
+In certain circumstances, HMRC can only issue a wrongdoing penalty once an assessment has been issued, and therefore we strongly recommend that you seek legal advice as soon as you receive any correspondence regarding an assessment or penalty from HMRC, even if it is just a warning, as early action prevent the matter from escalating.

 Yes of course.
-HMRC will usually advise of their intention to issue an assessment or penalty prior to issuing it, setting out their reasons, as well as asking for information from you in support of your position to consider whether or not to issue an assessment or penalty.
+HMRC will usually advise of their intention to issue an assessment prior to issuing it, setting out their reasons, as well as asking for information or comments from you in support of your position to consider whether or not to issue an assessment.

 Once an assessment is formally raised, you are able to request a review of the decision where the matter will be considered by an alternative HMRC officer which was not involved in the original issuing of the assessment.
 That officer will consider the matter in full before providing their review decision to you.
 Be aware that the timeframe to request a review is usually 30 days from the date of the original decision, and HMRC usually have 45 days to provide their review decision.

 If you still dispute the outcome once the review decision has been issued, you can appeal the review decision to the Tax Tribunal.
 The Tax Tribunal is similar to a court however the procedure is less formal.
 Any appeal to the Tax tribunal must be made within 30 days of the date of the written review decision issued to you.
 There may also be circumstances where you can appeal an original assessment decision straight to the Tax Tribunal and avoid requesting a review by an alternative HMRC officer.
 It is important to seek legal advice on your matter as soon as possible, as the costs and time frame may well affect your decision in how to push forward.